 Is Sherman Pass dangerous?

-Located on the eastern side of Sequoia National Forest on the edge of the Kern Plateau, the summit offers stunning views of the Sierra Crest and Mount Whitney.
+Tucked away on the eastern side of Sequoia National Forest on the edge of the Kern Plateau, the summit offers stunning views of the Sierra Crest and Mount Whitney.
 The road is 2 lanes but 18' narrow.
 It is steep, with some parts up to 9%.
 It’s a narrow road with minimal traffic.
 The terrain is mountainous with extreme drop offs on the edges of the road.

-Is open Sherman Pass?
+Is Sherman Pass open?

 It suffers the harsh meteorological conditions of the area every winter.
 It is usually open from late May or early June, depending on snow, until the snow falls in late fall or winter.
 It’s one of the most remote, hottest and remote climbs in California.
 Beware that the heat during the summer can be stifling.